-Well, Enervee has developed an online commerce platform that provides personal recommendation for purchasing appliances and electronic devices based on energy efficiency, energy cost and popularity by leveraging energy-smart data.
-The real time comparison of products requires continuous data compilation from various sources and analysis to arrive at the lifetime operating cost along with energy efficiency score (0 to 100).
+Well, Enervee has developed an online commerce platform that provides a personal recommendation for purchasing appliances and electronic devices based on energy efficiency, energy cost and popularity by leveraging energy-smart data.
+The real-time comparison of products requires continuous data compilation from various sources and analysis to arrive at the lifetime operating cost, along with an energy efficiency score (0 to 100).

 It has been close to four years since PromptCloud started working with Enervee to help them with their web data acquisition requirements.
-We recently caught up with Guy Champniss, VP, Insight & Outreach at Enervee Corporation to gain better understanding of their solutions.
+We recently caught up with Guy Champniss, VP, Insight & Outreach at Enervee Corporation to gain a better understanding of their solutions.

-Please give a brief introduction of Enervee and explain the offerings to our readers.
+Q1: Please give a brief introduction of Enervee and explain the offerings to our readers.
 How has the journey been so far?

-How does the Enervee Marketplace add value to businesses?
+Q 2: How does the Enervee Marketplace add value to businesses?

-How does the Enervee Decision Engine work?
+Q 3: How does the Enervee Decision Engine work?

 The Enervee Decision Engine is at the heart of the business.
-We analyse 1000’s of products across multiple categories in order to understand the relative energy efficiency of every product.
-The Enervee Decision Engine then creates the 0-100 Enervee Score which makes it easy for consumers to immediately see the relative energy benefits of each product.
+We analyse the 1000s of products across multiple categories in order to understand the relative energy efficiency of every product.
+The Enervee Decision Engine then creates the 0-100 Enervee Score, which makes it easy for consumers to immediately see the relative energy benefits of each product.
 The Enervee Decision Engine also processes more than half a million product offers daily (in the US alone) to make sure consumers have not just the energy efficiency information, but the most up to date pricing from all of their favourite retailers.

-How do you affect the decision-making processes of customers who are inclined towards energy?
+Q 4: How do you affect the decision-making processes of customers who are inclined towards energy?

 We are rolling out a major upgrade of our platform, Marketplace, which brings with it a string of new features and capabilities.
-We are also building out the network of our retailer network widget, Charge, which means energy efficient choices to retailers across the US and Europe.
+We are also building out the network of our retailer network widget, Charge, which means energy-efficient choices to retailers across the US and Europe.

-What according to you would be the state of utility by 2020?
+Q 6: What according to you would be the state of utility by 2020?
 What’s your take on IoT-powered smart appliances with respect to energy?